Hello!

 sql_verbose: yes

-sql_select: SELECT passwd FROM dbmail_users WHERE userid = '%u' AND userid != '__@!internal_delivery_user!@__' AND userid != 'anyone' AND userid != '__public__' AND passwd IS NOT NULL AND passwd != ''
+sql_select: SELECT passwd FROM dbmail_users WHERE userid = '%u' AND userid != '__@!internal_delivery_user!@__' AND userid != 'anyone' AND userid != '__public__' AND passwd IS NOT NULL AND passwd != '' - put that into the file and save it

-• that´s about it, now you only have to tell postfix to use it, edit main.cf and add this lines:
+- that´s about it, now you only have to tell postfix to use it, edit main.cf and add this lines:

-• smtpd_sasl_auth_enable = yes
+- smtpd_sasl_auth_enable = yes

 smtpd_sasl_security_options = noanonymous